-LIVE, WORK, AND LEARN IN A COMMUNITY OF PRACTICE
+LIVE, WORK & LEARN IN A COMMUNITY OF PRACTICE

 Our Residential Karma Yoga Program is for those interested in living and working at SSCY while also learning and practicing the many paths of yoga.
 It includes hands-on service in our retreat centre and organic farm, classes on the theory and practice of yoga and other topics relevant to the life of the Centre, as well as communal sharing circles and opportunities to participate in some of the rituals and celebrations that we observe throughout the year.

 The program runs in 10-week sessions, with one beginning in April and one beginning in June.
 We ask participants to live and work at the Centre for the entire 10 weeks, and to commit to 20 hours of work-service per week, plus 7 hours of classes and meetings per week.

 At the end of the 10-week session, participants can apply to stay on for an additional session, as a next step toward becoming a long-term resident of the Centre.

 $ 700 for previous YSSI participants

 At the core of our program is the practice of karma yoga, literally ‘the yoga of action.’
 In karma yoga, one attempts to perform one’s work in the world without attachment, in the spirit of selfless service.
 In this way, one acts to benefit the world around them while also lessening the attachment and egotism that impede lasting peace.

 While most any action done without selfishness or attachment can be karma yoga, we at the Centre focus our efforts on providing a sanctuary for healing and spiritual practice, and on taking care of the land on which we live through responsible agricultural and resource management practices.